UniAP2022/UniAP/README.md

 # UniAP
-This is the audio examples corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations"
+There are audio examples corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations"

 ## digital domain

 We generate multiple non-targeted UAPs from different initialization status to defend against template subtracting method.
 We set the initialization status to be one of the following categories: random combination of sentence starter words, words containing multiple vowel phonemes, words containing multiple consonant phonemes and their combination.
-We also include a random-chunk perturbation.
+We also include a random-chunk perturbation, which is formed by multiple different chunks.

 ### random combination of sentence starter words
-Origin audio 19-198-0034 in Librispeech):
+Origin audio (19-198-0034 in Librispeech):